Zulko/sheet-music--Gershwin-sweet-and-lowdown/README.md

 - [Old cover of the transcription](https://www.youtube.com/watch?v=YgJ3PmMrurA) (inexact, played from memory after losing the score).

 The music is in the public domain (published in 1926) and so is the transcription.
 Enjoy!

+Thanks to Luigi Ranalli for providing the piano roll scan.